wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'the lava overflowing from it',
     'the barbed wires that surround it',
     'the sticky mold that covers it',
+    'the swirling water that surrounds it',
+    'the goblins swarming it',
+    'the fact it is sealed shut',
+    'gravel clogging the path',
   ];
 gen_data['tunneladjective'] = [
     'melted-weapons',